RobotNerd/sliderish/doc/user-stories.md

 > TODO: subtasks

-## As a user, I want to be able to view the app on any computer or phone.

-Status: backlog

-> TODO: subtasks

 ## As a user, I want the option to protect access to the view with a password.

-Status: backlog

-> TODO: subtasks

-## As a user, I want to provide multiple URLs/paths to media files.

 Status: backlog